PDU: Wiring Methods Class in Denver, Colorado

 8:00 am – 4:30 pm

-Complete your Wiring Methods PDU requirement with this 1-day, 8-credit class at IECRM in Denver, Colorado.
-We will be offering this class at our Loveland Campus – check back for the winter date.
+Complete your Wiring Methods PDU requirement with this 1-day, 8-credit class at the IECRM Denver Campus.

 This class provides an overview of Article 300 including different types of installations, raceways and the new requirements for conductors.

-IECRM’s PDU courses meet the criteria of the Colorado State Electrical Board Rule 9.7, and are approved for New Mexico continuing education.
-In addition, this course meets the criteria for continuing education recertification requirements of NABCEP Solar PV Certified Installers.
+IECRM’s PDU courses meet the criteria of the Colorado State Electrical Board Rule 9.7, are approved for Wyoming continuing education, and are approved for New Mexico continuing education.
+In addition, this course meets the criteria for continuing education re-certification requirements of NABCEP Solar PV Certified Installers.